developer-zebra/developer-zebra-site/src/emdk-for-xamarin/2-4/guide/about/index.md

 ## Important News

-* When Upgrading to a new version of EMDK for Xamarin IDE extension, `previous versions must be uninstalled`.
-Failure to remove previous versions will result in and incomplete install of the new EMDK for Xamarin IDE extension.
+* When upgrading to a new version of EMDK for Xamarin IDE extension, `previous versions must be uninstalled`.
+Failure to remove previous versions will result in an incomplete install of the new EMDK for Xamarin IDE extension.

 ## Devices Supported
 EMDK for Xamarin has been designed to work with all Zebra mobile computers running Android.